|with Glacier Landing|

 One of the most distinctive and historic structures in Alaska is Don Sheldon's Mountain House, overlooking the Don Sheldon Ampitheatre at the top of the Ruth Glacier.

 Our Mountain House air tour gives the passenger a good look at both the amphitheatre and the spectacular Ruth Gorge.
 This route is the basis for all Sheldon flightseeing tours.

 Departing from Talkeetna you will experience the vast river and forest lands - home to Alaska's wild game such as black bears and moose - on the short trip over to the Alaska range.
 In addition, there are occasional lodges to be sighted along the lake shores, often only accessible by float plane.

-Sheldon Air Service's pilots know the lay of the land like the back of their hand and will point out points of interest on the way, as the terrain gradually changes through the foothills of the Alaska Range.
+Sheldon Air Service's pilots are intimately familiar with this country and will point out sights on the way, as the terrain gradually changes through the foothills of the Alaska Range.
 Every passenger gets a headset and can converse with the pilot while in flight.

 Denai is so massive that it won't appear to get closer until you are past the foothills and flying up the Tokositna Glacier.
 Off to the left will be Little Switzerland, a popular destination for both technical climbing expeditions and fun day trips.